chloerei/alipay/README.md

 \* This service only support RSA sign_type.

-This is not a complete list of arguments, please read official document: http://download.alipay.com/public/api/base/WS_MOBILE_PAY_SDK_BASE.zip .
+This is not a complete list of arguments, please read official [document](http://doc.open.alipay.com/doc2/detail?treeId=59&articleId=103663&docType=1).

 ## Wap::Service